Nichiren Buddhism: As a form of nationalism

 Both Nichiren and his followers have been associated with fervent Japanese nationalism specifically identified as Nichirenism between the Meiji period and the conclusion of World War II.
 The nationalistic interpretation of Nichiren's teachings were inspired by lay Buddhist movements like Kokuchūkai and resulted in violent historical events such as the May 15 Incident and the League of Blood Incident.
 Among the key proponents of this interpretation are Chigaku Tanaka who founded the Kokuchūkai (English: Nation's Pillar Society).
 Tanaka was charismatic and through his writings and lecturers attracted many followers such as Kanji Ishiwara.
 Nisshō Honda advocated the unification of Japanese Buddhists to support the imperial state.
-Other ultra-nationalist activists who based their ideas on Nichiren were Ikki Kita and Nisshō Inoue.
+Other nationalist activists who based their ideas on Nichiren were Ikki Kita and Nisshō Inoue.